danielmelilli/danielmelilli.github.io/_posts/2019-08-18-install-icinga2-on-rpi.md

 Make sure to restart Icinga 2 for these changes to take effect.
 ```

-###Restart Icinga 2.
+### Restart Icinga 2.

 ```
 systemctl restart icinga2
 ```

-#Webserver
+# Webserver

-The preferred way of installing Icinga Web 2 is to use Apache as webserver in combination with PHP-FPM.
+The preferred way of installing Icinga Web 2 is to use Apache as Webserver in combination with PHP-FPM.
 If you prefer Nginx, please refer to the Icinga Web 2 documentation.

 Debian/Ubuntu:
 ```